-Please note: This course is only delivered face-to-face, the cost above is reflective of this.
+Please note: There is an increased fee to deliver this course face-to-face.

 Intra-familial child sexual abuse has been neglected for some time in pre- and post-qualifying social work training, leaving many social workers and other children's services staff feeling ill-equipped in the knowledge, skills, and confidence to work on these cases.
 The CSA Centre has developed a one-day 'Intra-familial child sexual abuse - an introduction for social workers' course to address this knowledge gap, with excellent feedback from participants.